Do you know your bouldering from your belays? Your rock over from your dyno?

 “On top of that, the menu is now fast becoming quite exquisite!”

-Best bouldering gyms in the North East and Yorkshire
+Best Bouldering Gyms in the North East and Yorkshire

 Climb Newcastle is ideal for beginners and seasoned veterans alike.
 Operating out of two venues, The Valley in Ouseburn and The Pool in Byker, visitors pay one membership fee to gain access to both bouldering gyms.
 As such, emphasis is placed upon inclusivity: The Valley in Ouseburn catering for serious bouldering enthusiasts, and The Pool in Byker offering classes and training areas for both adults and children.
-The dual venue also makes it perfect for climbers in the North East wondering “what’s best rock climbing near me” – surely the more choice, the better!
+The dual bouldering wall venues also makes it perfect for climbers in the North East wondering “what’s best rock climbing near me” – surely the more choice, the better!

 This emphasis on accessibility for the sport is emphasised by the staff.
 Chris Graham told us that, “at climb Newcastle we pride ourselves on offering an inclusive environment for climbers of all ages and abilities.
 Our unique centres are within walking distance of each other, offering everything from beginners’ areas and dedicated kids’ rooms, to one of the UK’s largest competition walls.